INVESTMENTS

 • Las Campanas

-In 2011 Cienda was invited to purchase the Las Campanas Development from its lender Lloyd Bank of England.
+In 2011, Cienda was invited to purchase the Las Campanas Development from its lender, Lloyd’s Bank.
 Cienda secured new agreements between the County of Santa Fe, the Club, and the Las Campanas Homeowners and helped complete the $18 million Water Diversion project.
 In the last 3 years over $25 million of luxury lots have been developed and sold.

 www.theclubatlascampanas.com